claudare/notes_v0_2/README.md

 Best to worst
 - [isar](https://pub.dev/packages/isar).
 Pretty good, but no union support, as in sealed.
 Plus heavy on code generation.
 Still uses ffi for "performance" reasons.
 - [objectbox](https://pub.dev/packages/objectbox) meh

+Im gonna use `sqlite_async`

+# Some definitions

+There are also two codebases:
+ - `client` is a flutter app that does all heavy lifting.
+Stores events and blobs.
+ - `server` is central golang server that stores events and blobs, routes traffic between clients (with auth), exposes a public endpoint, and deals with backups.
+This uses heavy server-side storage systems such as postgres, redis, minio, etc...
+The server has no application logic at all.
+Its a dummy that facilites operation of many clients within one account.
+In the future it could enable colaboration between servers of separate clients.

+Each `client` has a role.
+There are two type of roles:
+ - `app` is a flutter app.
+Full UI and everything.
+ - `agent` is a go backend application (or dart app) with lax priviledges that runs on the backend server.
+This takes heavy jobs away from the app clients such as thumbnail generation, video transcoding, AI face recognition, etc. Ideally the app can do some of these tasks, but not all.
+There is a separate agent for each app or "task".
+Maybe can have a backup agent, which does simple backups like server.